victor95pc/auto-scopes/README.md

 end
 ```

-Auto_scopes also will create scope for each association, for example
+AutoScopes also will create scope for each association, for example
 ```ruby
 # app/models/ceo.rb
 def self.by_companies(id)